The following bylaws were approved by the members in November 2004; amended November 2011; amended June 2015; amended April 2021.

 Section I. Member

 Each member is a registered Democrat or is a person devoted to the principles of the Democratic Party but is ineligible to register to vote at this time.
 Any such ineligible person has expressed the intent to register as a Democrat immediately upon becoming eligible.
-Members in good standing are defined as eligible to vote by having paid dues or having dues waived.
+Such persons have an option to participate

-A Regular Member is one who subscribes to the DWD Mission Statement in Article II, and pays membership dues, unless dues have been waived for economic hardship.
-Such persons have an option to participate as Associate Member (definition found in letter “e”) and have the opportunity to participate as a Regular Member with full voting rights once impediment has been removed.
+as Associate Member, definition found in Section 2.
+Item 5, and have the opportunity to participate as a Regular Member with full voting rights once impediment has been removed.

 Section II.
 Categories of Membership